Dwarvesforge/thorin/doc/src/config/path.md

 Specify where the cache are stored absolute to the server root folder Need to end with a trailing /
-This is bein used in functions like "t_render_blade", etc...
+This is bein used in functions like "render_blade", etc...

 Type : **{ [String](http://php.net/manual/en/language.types.string.php) }**